H.R. 6888: Trump Tariff Transparency Act

 Why it matters

 H.R.
-6888, the Trump Tariff Transparency Act, is a disclosure bill.
-It does not create or remove tariffs.
-Instead, it tells the Small Business Administration to measure the average aggregate cost of tariffs imposed after January 20, 2025 and make that information publicly available.
+6888, the Trump Tariff Transparency Act, doesn't add a single tariff or remove one.
+It's a disclosure bill.
+It hands the Small Business Administration one job: measure what tariffs imposed after January 20, 2025 are costing consumers and small businesses, and make that number public.

-One especially important feature is the year-end requirement.
-The final quarterly report for each calendar year must include the total annual cost of those tariffs to consumers and small business concerns.
-In plain English, that means lawmakers, businesses, and the public would get both a running quarterly picture and a full-year total tied specifically to tariffs imposed after January 20, 2025.
+The last report of each year carries extra weight.
+It has to tally the total annual cost of those tariffs.
+So you'd get both a quarter-by-quarter picture and a full-year total, all tied specifically to tariffs imposed after January 20, 2025.

-What does H.R.
-6888 do?
+What H.R.
+6888 actually does.

-First tariff-cost report due in 90 days
+First cost report due within 90 days

-SBA must consult Bureau of Economic Analysis
+SBA teams up with the Bureau of Economic Analysis

 Who benefits from H.R.
 6888?